 GlobalGiving offers four ways for you to receive funds, depending on your location and preference:

 Disbursements are accompanied by a Disbursement Report which provides a complete list of all donations made during the disbursement period, including the donor name (unless anonymous), date of donation, and donation amount.
-This report also includes fees that were covered by the donor, GlobalGiving-driven funds, and your Effective Fee rate!
+This report also includes GlobalGiving-driven funds and your Effective Fee rate!

 The report breaks down the donation amount in the following way: